Zheng-Bote/header_docu_cpp/README.md

 -   TITLE
 -   BRIEF
 -   DESC
--   VERSION
 -   AUTHOR
 -   LICENSE
+-   VERSION
+-   COPYRIGHT
+-   SOURCE
+-   COMMENT
+-   SYNTAX
+-   HISTORY
--   Last Modified
+-   DEPENDENCIES
+-   LAST_MODIFIED   (file last modified)
--   file size
+-   SIZE            (file size in bytes)
--   SHA256 filehash
+-   SHA256          (SHA2-256 filehash)

 So, this tool is focussed on older libraries which doesn't use the docs-as-code approach.